Norton Password Manager vs 1Password: which is the best for you?

 Norton Password Manager vs 1Password: features overview

-1Password has an easy lead when you compare Norton Password Manager vs 1Password in terms of their features.
+1Password takes the lead when you compare Norton Password Manager vs 1Password in terms of their features.
 1Password has a wide selection of additional features to set itself apart from other password managers.
-Password importing, recovering, generating, and sharing as well as autofill, the provider offers them all.
+Password importing, recovering, generating, and sharing as well as autofill – the provider offers them all.

-On the other hand, Norton Password Manager offers only the bare minimum.
-You get things like a password generator and autofill, but even then, the quality and functionality are questionable.
-The one aspect that I’d give Norton a solid pass on is its password-importing feature.
+On the other hand, Norton Password Manager has introduced a few advanced features.
+You get things like a password generator, Safety Dashboard, autochange, and autofill, but even then, the quality and functionality of these features are questionable.
+The one aspect that I’d give Norton Password Manager a solid pass on, is its password-importing feature.

 Password importing

 Both password managers support several password-importing options.
 However, between the two providers, 1Password supports more applications than Norton Password Manager.
-Either way, this should make things a lot easier when you need to migrate bulk data or passwords.
+Either way, this simplifies the process of migrating bulk data or passwords.

 In 1Password’s case, it supports data importing from browsers, including Chrome, Firefox, Edge, Brave, and Safari.
-Apart from that, you can easily migrate data and passwords from its peers, including Dashlane, KeePass, LastPass, and RoboForm.
-Otherwise, you can import using CSV, 1pux, or 1pif files.
+Apart from that, you can easily migrate data from its competitors, including Bitwarden, KeePassXC, and Delinea Secret Server, KeePass, LastPass, and RoboForm.
+You can also import using CSV, 1pux, or 1pif files.
+In addition, you can label and organize information and choose which items to import during the process.

-As for Norton Password Manager, you’ll see a considerably shorter list of supported applications.
-The list comprises Chrome, Firefox, 1Password, Dashlane, LastPass, and True Key.
+As for Norton Password Manager, it offers a considerably shorter list of supported applications.
+The list includes Chrome, Edge, Safari, Kaspersky Password Manager, Firefox, 1Password, Dashlane, LastPass, and True Key.

 Account and password recovery